LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 names need only make sense to the implementer of the method.
 However, the parameter names may be used in documentation or reported in error messages so they should be made descriptive when possible.
-Knowing a method requires the parameter "firstname" is more descriptive than a method which requires the parameter "fn".
+Knowing a method requires the parameter "firstname" is more descriptive than a method that requires the parameter "fn".